crptomonkeys/waxp.rentals/README.md

 # Docker-Compose File

-There are three containers involved in https://waxp.rentals: the website (web), the event processors (processors), and the database (data).
+There are five containers involved in https://waxp.rentals: the public api (api), the web front end (web), the event processors (processors), the central service (service), and the database (data).
 The web and processors containers are based on the same image but with different CMDs.
 Some lines may differ slightly, but this is the basic concept: